 Mr. Aharon Aharon, CEO, Israel Innovation Authority said: “The computerization of motor vehicles and their surroundings is causing dramatic changes in the global automotive industry.
 Reducing congestion and incentivizing people to switch to public transportation is a challenge faced by governments worldwide.

-The Israeli Innovation Authority which supports collaborations between academia and the business sector, was pleased to support the IP collaboration between the Technion Institute of Technology and Axilion, resulting in its implementation by the city of Jerusalem, assisting in performing continuous optimization of its traffic flow via the use of an AI-based, data-driven insights.
+The Israeli Innovation Authority which supports collaborations between academia and the business sector, was pleased to support the IP collaboration between the Technion Institute of Technology and Axilion, resulting in its implementation by the city of Jerusalem, assisting in performing continuous optimization of its traffic flow via data-driven insights.
 Such technology innovations offer the Israeli tech sector far-reaching opportunities to take significant steps leading towards the creation and protection of a digital transportation environment.

 John Porcari, Axilion’s Advisory Board Member & Former Deputy Secretary of the US Department of transportation commented, “Axilion’s solution for public transit in Jerusalem is proven technology that quickly and cost effectively triggers a virtuous cycle of more reliable transit service and increased ridership, with lower capital costs.
 It may be the single best transit investment that cities and states can make.”